iiRoy/PatronesHermosos-Corrected/README.md

 ---

 Proyecto desarrollado y mantenido por el equipo de ByteForge.

+This software is based on the original work by Diego López Romero, Fernando Maggi Llerandi, Alejandro Guzmán Sánchez and Rodrigo López Guerra for the organization Patrones Hermosos, 2025.